 Trainees completed a brief meta-data proforma to provide useful context to the data (Appendix B).
 This includes details about how they conducted the interviews (e.g., online or face-to-face), provides summaries of the themes beyond climate change feedback and open scholarship discussed, and any other relevant information (e.g., use of any incentives).
-As such, each fully transcribed, verbatim, anonymised interview transcript is accompanied with a reflexive statement and meta-data.
+As such, each fully transcribed, verbatim, anonymised interview transcript is accompanied by a reflexive statement and meta-data.

 Upon completion of data collection, each trainee also completed a brief post-project questionnaire (see Appendix C) to gauge the pedagogical value, complexity/difficulty, and quality of support provided through the project.
 Trainees then received a certificate to confirm engagement and acknowledge contributions and completion.
 All trainee contributions to data collection and curation, and supervisor contributions through supervision and anonymisation, are recognised by the CRediT taxonomy statement and authorship of the Stage 2 Registered Report.
 In sum, X data collection teams were involved in this project, and all contributions can be found fully listed in the appendices.